Mood Ring Color Meanings: Quick Guide & Chart

 How Mood Rings Work

-In order for mood necklaces and rings jewelry (including mood beads which change individually in color), to more or less predict the wearer´s emotions, a healthy body and external temperature conditions must exist as well as a quality mood jewel operating.
+In order for mood necklaces and rings jewelry, including mood beads which change individually in e.g., blue color, to more or less predict the wearer´s emotions, a healthy body and external temperature conditions must exist.
+As well as a quality mood jewel operating.

-In that regard, mood rings work and are for real, but have their clear limitations and multicolored beads mean rather a fun jewelry trend than any measurement of your inner state just like Celtic mood ring gifts.
+In that regard, mood rings work and are for real, but they have their clear limitations and multicolored beads mean rather a fun mood stone jewelry trend than any measurement of your inner state just like Celtic mood ring gifts.

 Last, but not least, the benefits of a ring mood are easy to see: